John Seed, 2022: Photo Credit - Chloe Seed

 For over three decades I taught Studio Art and Art History at Mount San Jacinto College.
 I have also taught Modernism at Art Center College of Design in Pasadena and Theory and Criticism for the MFA program at Laguna College of Art and Design.
 Since 2013 I have served on the board of the Sam Francis Foundation and am currently serving as the President of Greenspace: The Cambria Land Trust.

 My writing has appeared in Art Ltd., The HuffingtonPost, Hyperallergic, Arts of Asia, and other fine publications.
 My book Disrupted Realism: Paintings for a Distracted World features the works of 38 contemporary artists who add subjectivity and disruption to their imagery.
-A sequel, More Disruption: Representation in Flux will be released in mid 2023.
+A sequel, More Disruption: Representation in Flux will be released in October of 2023.

 Some of my interests include Bay Area Figurative Art, Disrupted Realism and Chinese Modernism.